Lummi Nation: 20th century

+21st century

-Since the late 20th century, the Lummi have worked to revive elements of their traditional culture.
-From July 30 to August 4, 2007, the Lummi hosted their first potlatch since the 1930s: they called it the Tribal Canoe Journeys Paddle to Lummi event.
-In a revival of traditional practice, 68 families paddled hand-made canoes to the Lummi Reservation from parts of Washington and British Columbia to celebrate a potlatch.
-Similar tribal canoe journeys have been held to other destinations in Puget Sound, as tribes take turns hosting this event.
+Since the late 20th century, the Lummi Nation has worked to revive elements of its traditional culture.
+From July 30 to August 4, 2007, the Lummi Nation hosted its first potlatch since the 1930s as part of the Tribal Canoe Journeys Paddle to Lummi.
+During the event, 68 families paddled handmade canoes to the Lummi Reservation from parts of Washington and British Columbia.

 In 2017, the Lummi Nation declared a state of emergency in the aftermath of the 2017 Cypress Island Atlantic salmon pen break.
 They recaptured most of the recovered non-native, farmed Atlantic salmon.
 The Lummi and other parties interested in the fisheries of the Northwest were very worried about Atlantic salmon interfering with those of the Pacific waters and rivers.

+In 2024, a nonprofit led by a Lummi Nation elder acquired over 2 acres of land just north of Madrona Point on Orcas Island.
+The organization intends to restore the land to the Lummi Nation.
+The newly acquired land, situated next to Madrona Point, adds to the Lummi Nation's existing holdings of over 24 acres.
+Madrona Point is a sacred area held in trust by the United States.
+It, along with the recent acquisition, is part of the ancestral village of Ts’elxwisen’, which historically covered what is now Eastsound.